mattmcfad/FE-Dev-Interviews/README.md

 	* Wordpress
 * When you start a new project, what is your development approach?
 * What's your typical workflow like?
+* What type of projects would you prefer to work on, JavaScript or HTML & CSS?
 * What is your preferred development environment?
 * What do you do when you find a bug?
 * Do you blog?